naldallal/ITNE352-Project-Group-A10/README.md

 - json, create json file.

 - os, make sure if file available or need API request.

+- requests, send HTTP requests to the News API to fetch by keyword because newsAPI function fo not work.

 #### Functions and Classes:
 - handle_client function, handles communication with a connected client in the threat ( handles receiving requests -> processing them -> fetching news data -> and sending responses back to the client.).